Show them Jesus!

 BIBLE VERSE

-Our Bible Verse for this unit will be announced soon!
+Our Bible Verse for this unit is the Beatitudes.
+We will learn a new portion each month.

 Summer Discipleship